robotic-esp/pdt/readme.md

 ```

 Feel free to play around by substitution different contexts/planners into these `.json` files.
 Available options can be taken from the default config files in `esp_ompl_tools/parameters/defaults/`.
 The recommended way to change a default parameter is to **override** it by placing a parameter with the same name in the configuration provided with the `-c` option.

+### Benchmark

+The tools include an executable called `benchmark`.
+This executable should be invoked as `benchmark -c path/to/benchmark.json`, where `path/to/benchmark.json` points to a configuration patch.
+The configuration patch has to specify a family of `"Experiment"` parameters, such as the planners, the planning context, and the number of runs per planner.
+You can find an example of a suitable configuration patch at `esp_ompl_tools/parameters/executables/benchmark.json`.
+Notice that you can specify two planners of the same type but different configurations by giving them different names.

+All experiments get their own folders in `benchmarks/`.
+The naming convention for the folders is `<date-string>_<context-name>`.
+The corresponding folder contains three files when the experiment is finished:
+- `config.json`: All accessed parameters for this experiment;
+- `results.csv`: The raw data of the experiment;
+- `log.txt`: Some additional information that is not required to reproduce the results of the experiment.

+### Benchmark report

+The `benchmark_report` generates a LaTeX document that presents some statistics and plots of an experiment.
+It should be invoked as `benchmark_report -c path/to/benchmarks/<date-string>_<context-name>/config.json`.

+### Visualization

+At ESP we design new planning algorithms.
+To facilitate this, it is often helpful to visualize process of planning and not just the result.
+The executable `visualization` does exactly this.
+It is again invoked with a configuration patch, which specifies which planner and which context is to be visualized.
+You can invoke it as `visualization -c path/to/visualization.json`.

+**Important implementation detail**: The `maxTime` parameter of all planning contexts is ignored and a planner is allowed to run indefinitely when visualized.
+The current implementation tries to buffer 5000 iterations ahead of the currently visualized iteration.
+It does not perform any checks on available memory.

+The visualization is interactive.
+These are the five keys that are currently bound to some action:

+- 'f': forward one iteration
+- 'b': backward one iteration
+- 'F': forward 10% of largest computed iteration
+- 'B': backward 10% of largest computed iteration
+- ' ': Toggle tracking

+When tracking is on, the most recently computed iteration is visualized.

 ## Why OMPL?